datacarpentry/python-ecology-lesson/setup.md

 The notebook should open automatically in your browser.
 If it does not or you wish to use a different browser, open this link: <http://localhost:8888>.

-For a brief introduction to Jupyter Notebooks, please consult with our [Introduction to Jupyter Notebooks](jupyter_notebooks) page.
+For a brief introduction to Jupyter Notebooks, please consult our [Introduction to Jupyter Notebooks](jupyter_notebooks) page.